 11. Wildlife and Whale Watching

-Wildlife and whale watching tours are available of the harbor and area.
-One-hour tours offer a chance to view bald eagles,humpback whales and harbor seals.
+Wildlife and whale watching tours are available around the harbor and area.
+Two-hour tours offer a chance to view bald eagles, humpback whales and harbor seals.
+Sometimes whales come right into the harbor and can be spotted from the walkway.

 There are lots of great organized adventure tours to participate in.
 Get out into the rainforest, ride an ATV, zipline, watch for black bears, indulge in a crab feast and more.